Life With MS: The Unseen Issues Couples Face On Their Journey

 “I might suggest that the partner who is doing the caregiving look around for grants to help with the cost of care for his partner,” says Pappano.
 “For instance, the National Multiple Sclerosis Society offers financial support for in-home care for people living with MS.”

 He adds that even just enlisting the help of a support system—family, friends, and neighbors—can give the caregiver a chance to take a short break, re-energize, and return to their partner feeling renewed and ready to face life with MS together.

 “MS, like any other major change in a person’s life, can really bring to the surface tensions that may have existed prior to the diagnosis,” says Pappano.
 That’s particularly true when partners are spending more time together.

 Counseling and connecting with other people who have MS—like support groups for partners of people with MS—can be a great resource for couples who are struggling with this.
 “It’s important to reach out to others,” he says.
 “It can help to understand that other people are going through the same things, and help is available.”

-To learn more about the Penn MS Center, download an MS checklist or to make an appointment, please visit PennMedicine.org/MSThis post is a sponsored collaboration between Penn Medicine and Philadelphia magazine's advertising department.
+To learn more about the Penn MS Center, download an MS checklist or to make an appointment, please visit PennMedicine.org/MSThis is a paid partnership between Penn Medicine and Philadelphia Magazine's City/Studio